HarperDB/documentation/docs/rest/README.md

 ### `PUT /my-resource/<record-id>`

 This will update the record with the specified primary key, with the contents of the record in the request body.
-The new record should exactly match the provided record.
+The new record should exactly match the provided record (removing any properties that are present in the provided record).

 ## DELETE
 This can be used to delete a record or records.